ReSurfEMG/ReSurfEMG/README.md

-## Developer's setup
+## Advanced contributor's setup/ "Developer's setup"

+Developers are users who want to contribute code back to the repository.
+Although technically you can simply put a PR from a fork, this setup allows code testing and code editing with ease.
-We are currently transitioning to a fully Python 3.9 environment.
+We have transitioned to a fully Python 3.9 environment.
 The instructions below are for our versions below 0.1.0:

 After checking out the source code, create virtual environment.
 Both